atilaneves/unit-threaded/README.md

 module that have this attribute to be executed sequentially so they don't interleave with one another.

+Although not the best practice, it happens sometimes that a test is flaky.
+It is recommended to fix the test, but as a stopgap measure the `@Flaky` UDA can be used to rerun the test up to a default number of 10 times.
+This can be customized by passing it a number (e.g. `@Flaky(12)`);

 The `@UnitTest` and `@DontTest` attributes are explained below.

 There is support for parameterized tests.
 This means running the test